Get the latest from TODAY

-According to several doctors participating in Pink Power TODAY, this is a common question women ask immediately after being diagnosed.
+According to several doctors, this is a common question women ask immediately after being diagnosed.

-"Breast cancer is not a death sentence," Dr. Deepa Halaharvi, a board-certified general surgeon specializing in breast surgery, told TODAY via email.
+"Breast cancer is not a death sentence," Dr. Deepa Halaharvi, a board-certified general surgeon specializing in breast surgery at OhioHealth in Columbus, told TODAY via email.
 "Most people do really well and 5-year survival for all stages of breast cancer is 91 percent.
 We really need to be catching this at an early stage."

 2. I don't have a family history of breast cancer.
 Why did I get it?